BrightspaceUI/core/components/list/README.md

 In addition, the list item's `tile-padding-type` property enables consumers to opt out of the default item padding, enabling greater flexibility when rendering custom item layouts.
 To opt out of the default item padding, set the item's `tile-padding-type` property to `none`.
 Use the list item's existing CSS variables to apply consistent border and padding properties in the item's custom layout.

-**Note:** For a custom item layouts, consumers are respondisble for laying out their content in both the standard `list` and `tiles` layouts if the user can change the layout.
-Idealy this is accomplished by simply applying slightly different styles.
+**Note:** For custom item layouts, consumers are responsible for laying out their content in both the standard `list` and `tiles` layouts if the user can change the layout.
+Ideally this is accomplished by simply applying slightly different styles.

 <!-- docs: demo code display:block autoSize:false size:large sandboxTitle:'List - Tile Custom Layout'-->
 ```html